 Where to stay in Connemara

-If you wish to explore Connemara National Park than the best place to stay is in Letterfrack Village.
+If you wish to explore Connemara National Park then the best place to stay is in Letterfrack Village.
 You can also use Clifden as your base for exploring Connemara as it offers more accommodation options, guesthouses, B&B’s and the quaint Abbeyglen Castle Hotel.

 Some of Ireland best camping and multi-award-winning campsites are located in Connemara.
 They might be a bit out of the way, but given the scenic locations, are well worth the drive.
 Clifden Eco Beach campsite is located on a white-sand beach and offers incredible mountain and ocean views.